A topic from the subject of Organic Chemistry in Chemistry.

 1. Add 2 mL of Benedict's reagent to a test tube.

-2. Add 2 drops of glucose solution.
+2. Add 2 mL of glucose solution (or other suspected carbohydrate solution).

 3. Heat the test tube in a hot water bath for 5 minutes.